umeboshi2/freelawmachine/README.md

 * Updated to use the latest Ubuntu 14.04 LTS release.
 * Automatic cloning of CourtListener, so you don't even need a local Git client!

+Major changes for users of 1.5 and earlier:
+* The `flp` directory is no longer used or needed.
+If you want to pre-clone a copy of CourtListener, simply clone it to the directory where the Vagrantfile resides. _This is not required as the box should do that for you at startup._
+* VirtualBox is now told to allocate *2 GB* of memory to the box.
+This should be enough for dev use of CourtListener and small enough not to impact most hosts.

 ## Using the Free Law Machine